kelisiya/TIMI-Net/README.md

-# Tripartite Information Mining and Integration for Image Matting
+# ICCV2021-TIMI-Net:Tripartite Information Mining and Integration for Image Matting
+Code is coming soon...